dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 **Nginx**
 In order to call the _demonstration application_'s frontend from outside Kubernetes, we need to set up ingress.
 Nginx is an ingress controller that acts as a reverse proxy and load-balancer and handles all external traffic into the cluster.
 A cluster needs an ingress controller in order to call the endpoints inside Kubernetes from outside Kubernetes.

+**ExternalDNS**
+ExternalDNS synchronizes exposed Kubernetes Services and Ingresses with DNS providers [[s]](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns).
+In order to automatically create DNS records in GCP, when new Ingress objects are created in GKE ExternalDNS needs to be set up and deployed in the Cluster [[s]](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/gke.md).

 **Prometheus and Grafana**
 Prometheus and Grafana is a open-source monitoring stack.
 This stack is not strictly needed to run the Quote App, but it is used to resemble a realistic infrastructure setup seen in a company.
 It is installed on both the core clusters and the app clusters, so it is possible to observe e.g. resource usage of all clusters.

 **Manifest-Syncer**
-This is custom service i developed to sync secrets between the `core cluster` and the `app clusters`.
+`manifest-syncer` is custom service i developed to sync secrets between the `core cluster` and the `app clusters`.
 This service will be described in detail in section: XXXX.

 ### 10.3.1.
 Eventual consistency